What to Wear in Thailand? With Free Printable Checklist

 • Shorts for hiking.

-• Overtrousers USA / UK for downpours while hiking.
+• Overtrousers US / UK for downpours while hiking.

-• A waterproof coat like my beloved Marmot US / UK comes with me everywhere. which folds into its own pocket, great for hiking/saves space.
+• A waterproof coat like my beloved Marmot US / UK, which folds into its own pocket, great for hiking/saves space.
+I am on my second purchase in ten years.

-• Merino wool base layer like Icebreaker Merino wool base layer USA / UK – keeps you cool in hot climates, warm in cold conditions.
+• Merino wool base layer like Icebreaker Merino wool base layer US / UK – keeps you cool in hot climates and warm in cold conditions.

-If you plan to spend a lot of time on islands, check out our beach packing list too.
+If you plan to spend much time on islands, check out our beach packing list too.

 Convertible Clothes